-- During the year the Committee also received updates and reports on the following areas:
+During the year the Committee also received updates and reports on the following areas:

-- > Insurance
+- Insurance 2022/23

-- Corporate complaints
+- Equal pay audit 2022

 - Procurement

-- > Developments in local government finance, audit and governance
+- Developments in local government finance, audit and governance

-5. Conclusions
+5.14 Conclusions

-- 5.1 The Committee fulfilled all of the requirements of its terms of reference and the good practice guidance issued by CIPFA. - 5.2 It is the view of the Director of Finance (the s151 officer) that the Audit and Risk Committee made a significant contribution to the good governance of the City Council.
+a The Committee met most of the requirements of its terms of reference as mentioned above and has fulfilled the good practice guidance issued by CIPFA.

+b It is the view of the Director of Finance (the s151 officer) that the Governance & Audit Committee made a significant contribution to the good governance of the City Council.
 Through its work, it has reinforced the Council's systems of internal control and internal audit and has given valuable support to the arrangements for corporate governance, legal compliance and the management of risk.